AndyObtiva/glimmer/README.md

 https://github.com/jruby/jruby/wiki/CallingJavaFromJRuby

+### loop_max_count

+Glimmer has infinite loop detection support.
+It can detect when an infinite loop is about to occur in method_missing and stops it.
+It detects potential infinite loops when the same keyword and args repeat more than 100 times, which is unusual in a GUI app.

+The max limit can be changed via the `Glimmer::Config::loop_max_count=(count)` config option.

+Infinite loop detection may be disabled altogether if needed by setting `Glimmer::Config::loop_max_count` to `-1`

 ## Glimmer Style Guide

 - Widgets are declared with underscored lowercase versions of their SWT names minus the SWT package name.